 In 2023, South Berwick conducted an extensive regional and local market analysis to better understand the market conditions and potential in the community.
 The study included current conditions assessments of the local economy, sociodemographic information, and a retail gap analysis.
-Highlights from the study are included here and throughout the plan, with more detailed data provided in the appendix.
+Highlights from the study are included here and throughout the plan.